mabj/tripping/amsterdam/README.md

 ### Loop 2 - Amsterdam Oost -> IJBurg

 From the Central Station you can take the tram number `#26` and go to one of the newest areas in Amsterdam: IJBurg.
-They a literally pumping sand from the bottom of the ocean and expanding the city from scratch.
-It is a interesting residential area to visit.
+They are literally pumping sand from the bottom of the ocean and expanding the city from scratch.
+It is an interesting residential area to visit.

 ### Loop 3 - Amsterdam Oost -> Muiden (Bike - 13km - one-way)